Dali (goddess): Amirani

 The second of Dali's childbirth stories has more variations, but generally describes the conception and birth of the culture hero Amirani.
 In the most prominent version, a hunter finds Dali in the mountains, and she takes him as her lover.
+(Note: The hunter is often unnamed.
+In Svaneti, it may be a variation of Daredzhan; in Pshavi, in eastern Georgia, it may be Sulkalmakhi.
+In Abkhazia, Amirani has no father: it is a miraculous birth.)
 After several days together, they are discovered by his angry wife, who cuts off Dali's golden hair or ties her up with it.
 As a result, Dali is forced to abruptly leave the world.
-(In some variations, the cutting of her hair kills her outright.)
-If she is killed, her pregnancy is discovered after her death.
-If she is simply banished, she announces that she is pregnant before departing.
-She declares that her child will be a powerful hero, though not as powerful as he would be had he been carried to term.
+In some variations, the cutting of her hair kills her outright, in which case her pregnancy is discovered after her death.
+If banished, she announces that she is pregnant before departing, declaring that her child will be a powerful hero, though not as powerful as he would be had he been carried to term.
 In either case, her lover reluctantly cuts the infant from her womb.
 In some versions, the infant is premature and must be placed in the stomach of a bull (or the womb of a cow, or both) to complete gestation.
 Eventually he is left beside a spring, where he is found by either the Christian God or Saint George and baptized with the name Amirani.
+In some cases he is raised by the hunter, in others by a man named Iaman who raises him alongside his own sons.